Somali Air Force: 2025

-Later in June 2025, the newly delivered T129 ATAK helicopters underwent a series of test flights at the Turksom military facility in Mogadishu.
+Later in June 2025, the Turkish Armed Forces' T129 ATAK helicopters underwent a series of test flights at the Turksom military facility in Mogadishu.
 These test flights were conducted by Somali pilots trained in Turkey.
 Turkish advisors supervised the process to ensure operational readiness and systems integration.
 However, Middle East Eye had been told by a Somali source in late May 2025 that "Somali pilots were still in training in Turkey [though] their training would be completed in the next two months, potentially allowing Somali army to fly helicopters later this year."

-Shortly after completing their test flights, the T129 ATAK helicopters flew combat missions against al-Shabaab militants.
-This marked the first documented use of dedicated attack helicopters by the Somali Air Force in active combat in over three decades, showing a return of ground attack capability.
+Shortly after completing their test flights, the T129 ATAK helicopters flew combat missions against al-Shabaab.

-In 2025, the Somali Air Force, in coordination with the National Intelligence and Security Agency (NISA), conducted several drone strikes against al-Shabaab militants across southern Somalia.
+Turkish-built drones have conducted several drone strikes against al-Shabaab militants.
 On March 21, NISA announced that airstrikes in Lower Shabelle had killed 82 insurgents.
 Later, on May 21, security sources who requested annonymity claimed that further strikes had targeted al-Shabaab training camps and weapons depots in Middle Jubba and Lower Shabelle, killing at least 29 commanders and damaging militant infrastructure.

-A newly delivered, unpainted T129 ATAK attack helicopter of the Somali Air Force flies over Mogadishu during the 1st July 2025 Independence Day military parade, one of six received.
+A newly arrived, unpainted T129 ATAK attack helicopter of the Turkish Armed Forces flies over Mogadishu during the 1st July 2025 Independence Day military parade, one of six.

 In September 2025, a Somali reporter writing for Foreign Policy recorded the Turkish drone strike process as:

 Turkey is waging a drone war against al-Shabab in Somalia from a joint command with Somalia’s intelligence agency.
 (The United States and United Arab Emirates are also involved in Somalia’s drone operations.)
 It carries out drone strikes at the behest of Somalia’s National Intelligence and Security Agency (NISA), with Somalia’s NISA feeding Turkey intelligence on targets, and Turkey then carrying out the strikes.
 According to two senior Mogadishu-based Somali intelligence officials, the strike on Quracley followed this process.
 (Officials spoke on the condition of anonymity because they weren’t cleared to speak with the press.)

 This description supports the likelihood that "Somali Air Force" participation in the operation of drones is minimal.

+On November 3, 2025, "Garowe Online" carried a report quoting unnamed Turkish officials about the presence of Turkish-built T129 ATAK attack helicopters in Somalia.
+The officials commented after repeated reports on social media that Somalia had taken ownership of the T129 attack helicopters.

+They said the aircraft seen at the ceremony remained under Turkish control; were not part of the Somali National Army's inventory; and were used for training and operational purposes by Turkish personnel stationed in Somalia.